achingbrain/munitorum/README.md

 - Raven Guard Dark Fury detachment has no drop assault option
 - Sanguinius has jump pack rule but only 15cm move
 - Leman Russ' bodyguard have the Ferocity rule but he doesn't
+- How many upgrades can Legio Titanicus units take?
 - Should Laser Burner Battle Titan Weapon be AND instead of OR like other weapons with both assault and small arms profiles?
 - Only the Warhound titan has the 'Walker' rule - Imperator, Reaver, Warlord and Warmonger titans do not
 - Can titans have a Legate and a Veteran Princeps?
 - The 'Carapace Landing Pad' titan weapon option is not marked as 'Carapace mount only'
 - Warmonger has 'Doomstrike Missles', are these the same as 'Deathstrike Missiles'?
 - Warmonger 'Head Gun' firepower rating is marked 'Head Gun'?
+- How many upgrades can Legio Custodes units take?
 - Custodes Tribune has no weapons
 - Custodes Aquilon Terminator unit has 'Teleport' special rule but detachment has 'Carrier' upgrade available
 - Ephoroi Custodes have the 'Carrier' upgrade, what do they count as for transport purposes?